eatskolnikov/XamarinBootcamp/README.md

-# XamarinBootcamp
+# Xamarin Bootcamp

-This is the resulting application from the Megsoft's Xamarin Bootcamp
+This is the resulting application from the [Megsoft](https://github.com/megsoftconsulting)'s Xamarin Bootcamp

 Here are some screenshot for the curious eyes: